mmollina/MAPpoly/README.md

 ![Example of linkage phase configuration estimation using sequential search space reduction and HMM evaluation.](phasing.png)

-To control the inclusion and phasing of the markers in the chain, several arguments are available. `thres.twopt` receives the threshold to whether when the linkage phases compared via two-point analysis should be considered and the HMM analysis should not be used to infer the linkage phase (also know as $\eta$ in [@Mollinari2018]). `thres.hmm` receives the threshold for keeping competing maps computed using HMM (if the two-point analysis was not enough) in the next round of marker insertion. `extend.tail` indicates the number of markers that should be considered at the end of the chain to insert a new marker. `tol` and `tol.final` receive the desired accuracy to estimate the sub-maps during the sequential phasing procedure and  the desired accuracy in the final map. `phase.number.limit` receives the limit number of linkage phase configurations to be tested using HMM. `info.tail` is a logical argument and if `TRUE` uses the complete informative tail (last markers in the chain that allow all homologous to be distinguished in the parents) of the chain to calculate the likelihood of the linkage phases.
+To control the inclusion and phasing of the markers in the chain, several arguments are available. `thres.twopt` receives the threshold to whether when the linkage phases compared via two-point analysis should be considered and the HMM analysis should not be used to infer the linkage phase (A. K. A. $\eta$ in [@Mollinari2018](https://doi.org/10.1101/415232 )). `thres.hmm` receives the threshold for keeping competing maps computed using HMM (if the two-point analysis was not enough) in the next round of marker insertion. `extend.tail` indicates the number of markers that should be considered at the end of the chain to insert a new marker. `tol` and `tol.final` receive the desired accuracy to estimate the sub-maps during the sequential phasing procedure and  the desired accuracy in the final map. `phase.number.limit` receives the limit number of linkage phase configurations to be tested using HMM. `info.tail` is a logical argument and if `TRUE` uses the complete informative tail (last markers in the chain that allow all homologous to be distinguished in the parents) of the chain to calculate the likelihood of the linkage phases.
 In the fallowing example, we use the package `paralell` to perform the construction of the three linkage groups simultaneously.

 ```r